kōura Kiwisaver Review - is this challenger the KiwiSaver scheme for you?

 What funds does kōura offer, and what's the difference between them?

 kōura is unique in that it doesn't offer standard fund buckets like 'conservative', 'balanced', or 'growth'.
-Instead, it offers six funds; three of which invest only in New Zealand ('domestic exposure' funds), and three investing overseas ('international exposure' funds).
+Instead, it offers six core growth and index funds; three of which invest only in New Zealand ('domestic exposure' funds), and three investing overseas ('international exposure' funds).
 These are:

 Be aware: Unlike many other KiwiSaver funds with retain 5% or 10% in cash, even if they are growth assets, kōura's five non-cash funds are 99%+ invested in their underlying fund or shares and bonds.
 This anticipates that the majority of kōura's members are invested in a number of funds, including the Cash fund, so there's less need for a cash holding in each fund.

-Fees: All six funds charge a flat 0.63% p.a. management fee.
+Fees: The six core growth and index funds charge a flat 0.63% p.a. management fee, while the three speciality funds have a 1.10% pa. management fee.
 It's arguable that 0.63% p.a. is high for cash and fixed interest funds, but kōura doesn't expect you to invest in a single fund.
 Instead, kōura encourages its KiwiSaver members to invest in a portfolio of these funds according to their risk profile.
 The result will be a mixture of growth and income assets, invested locally and/or overseas.

-- International exposure funds: US Equities, Rest of World Equities and Emerging Markets Equities, all of which are managed by Blackrock, the world's largest asset manager.
+- International exposure funds: US Equities Fund, Rest of World Equities Fund and Emerging Markets Equities Fund, all of which are managed by Blackrock, the world's largest asset manager.
 All of these are growth assets because they invest in the sharemarket.

-- Domestic exposure funds: NZ Equities, Fixed Interest and Cash, all of which kōura directly managers or invests in an existing investment fund.
+- Domestic exposure funds: NZ Equities Fund, Fixed Interest Fund and Cash Fund, all of which kōura directly managers or invests in an existing investment fund.
 Only NZ Equities is a growth asset; Fixed Interest and Cash are income assets because they invest in low-risk, fixed-interest securities. kōura managers its domestic funds directly with the assistance of their strategic partner Hobson Wealth, who is a cornerstone shareholder of kōura KiwiSaver.
 Hobson Wealth Partners is one of New Zealand’s largest wealth managers and trusted by thousands of clients.

 Be aware: Unlike many other KiwiSaver funds with retain 5% or 10% in cash, even if they are growth assets, kōura's five non-cash funds are 99%+ invested in their underlying fund or shares and bonds.
 This anticipates that the majority of kōura's members are invested in a number of funds, including the Cash fund, so there's less need for a cash holding in each fund.

-Fees: All six funds charge a flat 0.63% p.a. management fee.
+Fees: The six core growth and index funds charge a flat 0.63% p.a. management fee, while the three speciality funds have a 1.10% pa. management fee.
 It's arguable that 0.63% p.a. is high for cash and fixed interest funds, but kōura doesn't expect you to invest in a single fund.
 Instead, kōura encourages its KiwiSaver members to invest in a portfolio of these funds according to their risk profile.
 The result will be a mixture of growth and income assets, invested locally and/or overseas.

 kōura's KiwiSaver funds